 Second year modules

 • Evidence based practice

 After qualifying as a dental hygienist you will be able to:

-Assessment is by written examinations during the two years, a community-based health education project, competence tests in various clinical procedures, completion of various logbooks, clinical credits demonstrating of a reasonable level of patient care and a final written and clinical examination.
+Assessment is by a combination of written assessments and examinations, objective structured clinical examination (OSCE), a community-based health education project, competence tests in various clinical procedures, completion of various logbooks, clinical credits demonstrating of a reasonable level of patient care, and a final written and clinical examination.

 Your degree and professional practice

 The Diploma in Dental hygiene conferred by Trinity College Dublin entitles graduates to register immediately after graduation as a dental hygienist on the Register of the Irish Dental Council.
 This registration is mandatory for working as a dental hygienist in Ireland.

 Most dental hygienists will work in general dental practices or within the public health service.
 The opportunity exists to teach or become involved in research.
 The opportunity to work abroad also exists but may require you to sit some local examinations in the country of choice.